-If you are traveling within the United States only, makes sure to carry your original passport and visa document (i.e. Form I-20, Form DS-2019, Form I-797, Employment Authorization Card, etc.) If you are travelling far away from home or by bus, train, airplane.
-For local travel/close to home, simply carry pdf copies of above documentation on your cell phone.
+If you are traveling within the United States only, make sure to carry your original passport and visa document (i.e. Form I-20, Form DS-2019, Form I-797, Employment Authorization Card, etc.).
+If you are traveling far away from home or by bus, train, airplane.
+For local travel/close to home, simply carry PDF copies of above documentation on your cell phone.

-Visiting Puerto Rico, US Virgin Islands or the Northern Mariana Islands: no valid visa is needed.
+Visiting Puerto Rico, U.S. Virgin Islands or the Northern Mariana Islands: no valid visa is needed.
 You will need to bring your Form I-20 and an unexpired Form I-94, passport and visa.
 For information pertaining to traveling outside of the U.S., please select the most appropriate category below.